SukhdevSingh-dev/first-github/README.md

 # first-github
-This the demo for git and Github class
+This the demo for git and Github class.